Pindiganti/ci_cd_practice/README.md

 avg_val function changes

-try creating new branch and merge it to main branch
+try creating new branch and merge it to main branc